Coursera Website Redesign

 User

-Students between the ages of 18-35, wanting to supplement their studies or learn new skills through online learning.
+Students between the ages of 18-35, wanting to supplement their studies through online learning.

 Duration